jundalisay/superbnetlify/content/en/research/descartes/philosophy/part-4/section-05d.md

 ---

-## 4.163 Why is steel more suitable for receiving it than lighter iron?
+{{< s v="4.163" >}} Why is steel more suitable for receiving it than lighter iron?

 Steel receives this force greater than the lighter iron, because it has more and more perfect passages, suitable for receiving the striated particles.

 And he should plant it more constantly, because the ends of the branches which protrude in those passages are less flexible.

-## 4.164 Why is it communicated to him by a more perfect magnet than by a less perfect one?
+{{< s v="4.164" >}} Why is it communicated to him by a more perfect magnet than by a less perfect one?

 The greater is communicated to it by a greater and more perfect magnet: also because the striated particles, rushing with greater force into its passages, bend the extremities of the branches prominent in them more; and also, because many rushing towards it at the same time, many such passages open to themselves.

 For it is to be noted that there are more such passages in steel, which of course consists of only iron rams, than in a magnet, in which there is a great deal of stony material, to which the iron rams are embedded; and therefore, when only a few striated particles enter a weak iron magnet, they do not open all its passages, but only a few, and indeed those which were closed by the extremities of the twigs which were as flexible as possible.

 ## 4.165 Why does the earth itself give a magnetic force to iron?